 A floor bed can accommodate a child of any age — in fact, those who follow the Montessori philosophy give their infant a floor bed at birth.
 They believe a floor bed fosters independence, autonomy, respect, and the freedom to explore.

-Lauren Levine, holistic sleep specialist and founder of Wellmama Postpartum Care, often recommends floor beds to families transitioning out of bedsharing.
+Lauren Levine, holistic sleep specialist and founder of Gold Dust Lactation & Sleep, often recommends floor beds to families transitioning out of bedsharing.

 Levine believes floor beds are “especially great for bedsharing-to-independent sleep transitions because the supporting parent can lay right there next to the baby.”